Kevin Gaudet

 Kevin Gaudet (born October 22, 1963) is a Canadian former professional ice hockey player, now working as a coach.
-He is currently serving as head coach of German DEL2 team EC Bad Tölz.
+He is currently serving as head coach of the Hannover Scorpions.

 Playing career

 Gaudet attended the Université de Moncton and helped "Les Aigles Bleus" win back-to-back Canadian Interuniversity Athletics Union Men's Ice Hockey championships in 1981 and 1982.
 The championship-winning teams were inducted into the New Brunswick Sports Hall of Fame in 2004.

 He spent some time with the Moncton Hawks of the American Hockey League and was trying out with NHL sides Edmonton Oilers and Minnesota North Stars, before making the move to France, where he played for HC Val Vanoise between 1985 and 1991.

 In 1991, Gaudet signed with ESC Wedemark of Germany, serving as player/coach.
 He led the team to the Oberliga championship and to promotion to the 1.
 Liga in 1994.
 Gaudet brought an end to his playing career in 1995 and focussed on coaching at ESC Wedemark after retiring as a player.